 No more fumbling through a thick repeater atlas when you’re traveling!
 Repeater Book uses your phone’s built-in GPS and a large database of repeater frequencies to discover local repeaters.

 EchoLink (iOS/Android; Free) Why not turn your smartphone into an HT?
 After all (as I often say), phones are actually radios…right?
 I only recently discovered the EchoLink app, but it has quickly become the most useful ham radio app I use.
 From this app you can talk to any repeater connected to the EchoLink network; all you need is a WiFi connection or cellular data service.
-I recently traveled to Belize City and used EchoLink to connect with hams in the US and Canada and even check in on a net.
-It worked flawlessly.
+I traveled to Belize City several years ago and used EchoLink to connect with hams in the US and Canada and even check in on a net.
+It worked flawlessly from the WiFi network at my guest home.
 I couldn’t recommend it more.
 Did I mention it’s absolutely free, with no ads?

 Repeater Book (iOS/Android; Free) An absolutely revolutionary app, in my opinion.
 Using your phone’s GPS, you can quickly reference local repeaters––any band, any mode––with full details, as you travel.
 This free app has replaced my need for the annual repeater atlas (which I’ve always found to be a little unhandy to use).
 Live in, or traveling to, the UK, Australia, Europe, and/or New Zealand?
 Repeater Book has a global version as well.